 You can also create beautiful web-based schedulers with Microsoft Bookings that sync directly to your contacts.
 This is a subtle but powerful way to add an extra layer of professionalism and efficiency.

 Finally, you can use Microsoft Invoicing to create and track branded invoices with ease.
 These simple features go a long way in improving the appearance of your small business.

 The answer to that question will depend on several variables, such as your industry and workflow, the size of your company, and the resources you already have in place.
-To help decide which Office 365 plan is right for your small business, consider the three different plans below that GoDaddy offers.
+To help decide which Microsoft 365 plan is right for your small business, consider the three different plans below that GoDaddy offers.

-Online Essentials is the most cost-effective version of Office 365 available, which includes Word, Excel, PowerPoint and OneNote online only.
+Online Essentials is the most cost-effective version of Microsoft 365 available, which includes Word, Excel, PowerPoint and OneNote online only.
 Businesses also get 1 TB of secure online storage via OneDrive and 50 GB of storage for emails, contacts and calendars.

-Because Office 365 is cloud-based, any emails or calendar changes update in real time and files created online and uploaded to OneDrive can be accessed and edited on any device — including smartphones, tablets and computers.
+Because Microsoft 365 is cloud-based, any emails or calendar changes update in real time and files created online and uploaded to OneDrive can be accessed and edited on any device — including smartphones, tablets and computers.